 I recently received this response from HHSC and thought it might be helpful to some providers who may have this concern:

 There is no rule or regulation that prohibits an HCS Program Provider from providing services to their own child or family member.
+You can pop over to this site to get in touch with the best lawyers who will help you to claim this scheme.

 The program provider’s operations must prevent conflict of interest as required by 40 TAC §9.177(f):